 - Changes in how food tastes

-Some of these side effects may go away with time, but you should alert your healthcare provider if they do not.
-If you experience any of the following serious side effects, contact your provider immediately or seek emergency medical care.
+Some of these side effects may go away with time, but you should alert your healthcare provider if these possible side effects do not.
+If you experience any of the following serious side effects while taking this treatment, contact your provider immediately or seek emergency medical care.